 were.
 This could cause problems elsewhere.

-#14 Updated by Laura Downey almost 13 years ago
+#14 Updated by Laura Downey about 13 years ago

 My interpretation is that the model is in no state upon opening, it has not